vanshikamudgal30/InternsBatch2StartAppss/week1/Day4/README.md

-📄 DAY 4 – HTML & CSS WEBPAGE CREATION
+📄 DAY 4 – HTML & CSS WEBPAGE CREATION (RESPONSIVE DESIGN BASED ON DESIGN REFERENCE)

 Key Points:

 • Created a webpage using HTML and CSS
 • Used semantic tags like header, section, and footer
 • Structured the layout into multiple sections